 He was arrested on March 26, 2014 in Caloocan City, with Andrea Rosal, a fellow organizer who is also the daughter of Gregorio “Ka Roger” Rosal, the late spokesperson of the Communist Party of the Philippines (CPP).
 Lanzanas was accompanying then-seven-month-pregnant Rosal for a maternity check-up.
 The two were interrogated and tortured by their police captors.

-Rosal later gave birth while in detention, but her two-day old baby died.
+Rosal later gave birth while in detention, but her baby died after two days.
 Her case caught media attention, which eventually led to her release.

 Detained husband, sweetheart